 As a freelancer, I know from experience that this is tricky, but not impossible.
 It only takes a bit of effort to buy your own health insurance and fund your own retirement plan.
 And with a little creativity, you can even take vacations and sick days without breaking your budget.

 1. Do-It-Yourself Health Insurance

-Fortunately, there are several health insurance options for the self-employed and other workers in the same boat to choose from.
-These choices are often more expensive than employer-sponsored plans, but they’re a better option than going without insurance and running the risk of having your savings wiped out by a health crisis.
+Fortunately, there are several health insurance options for the self-employed and other workers in the same boat.
+These choices often cost more than employer-sponsored plans, but they’re a better option than going without insurance and risking having your savings wiped out by a health crisis.